Skip to feedback

 Selected enabling practices are included to showcase examples of NSF practices that foster implementation of these principles.

-Researchers from inside and outside of the foundation who are participating in NSF’s evidence-building activities are expected to adopt these principles in order for findings from their work to be useful for stakeholders.
+Evaluators from inside and outside the foundation who are participating in NSF’s evidence-building activities are expected to adopt these principles for findings from their work to be useful.
 They are also expected to balance decisions judiciously in addressing tensions or conflicts among principles, if any arise.

-Evaluations supported by NSF must address questions of importance and serve the information needs of stakeholders.
-These evaluations should present findings that are clear, actionable, and timely to inform agency activities and actions such as program improvement, accountability, management, and policy development.
+Evaluations supported by NSF must address questions of importance and serve the information needs of varied interested parties, such as Congress, NSF leadership and program staff, the research community, and other audiences.
+Evaluators should seek to include the multiple perspectives of program participants and interested parties.
+To be useful, relevant data collection efforts should be rigorous, representative, and repeatable.
+Methods used should produce credible findings.
+Evaluations should present findings that are clear, actionable, and timely to inform agency activities and actions such as program improvement, accountability, management, and policy development.

 Enabling practice: